Dr. Ruri Takizawa

 Additional information

-She contributes to the academic community as an Early Career Committee Officer for the International Society of Political Psychology and serves as a Junior Consulting Editor for the European Journal of Social Psychology.
+She contributes to the academic community as an Early Career Committee Officer for the International Society of Political Psychology (2022-2025) and serves as a Junior Consulting Editor for the European Journal of Social Psychology (2025-2026).

-Beyond research, Ruri has extensive teaching experience at both master's and advanced master's levels, covering topics such as leadership, team dynamics, experimental research methods, and diversity management.
-She also delivers talks and facilitates discussions on gender biases in the workplace.
+In addition to her research, Ruri has taught at the master’s and advanced master’s levels, covering topics such as leadership selection, career trajectories of minoritized group members, team dynamics, and experimental research methods.
+She also regularly delivers talks and leads discussions on gender and ethnic-racial bias in the workplace.